peterszerzo/elm-gameroom/talk.md

 ## The use-case is a little special

-It's a guessing game: all players need to be online at all times.
+All players need to be online at all times.

 So we can:
-* keep track of the entire game state on all clients.
-Push changes as they happen.
+* push game room state to all clients.
 * designate one of the clients as a host.
 * this host calls the shots and updates the scores.

 (beware of race conditions)

-=> We can strip the server down to generic realtime backend: Firebase, Horizon, or something custom.
+=> Generic realtime backend: Firebase, Horizon, or something custom.

 => No more client-server code sharing.